Hans Heinrich XV von Hochberg: Upper Silesian Independence

+After World War I, he was the first to propose the idea of Upper Silesian independence.
+Consequently, he financially and diplomatically supported the Union of Upper Silesians (referred to in Polish historiography as separatist) the Union of Upper Silesians opposed the Polish national movement.
+He also diplomatically attempted to force independence for all of Silesia, ensuring that both Pless and Książ were included in the proposed Silesian State, It was proposed to do a referendum to crown him as a Duke of Upper Silesia if it was to become independent.
+He likely voted for Germany during the plebiscite.
+During the Third Uprising, he personally recruited and equipped a company of volunteers, who, under the command of his son, Hans Heinrich XVII, joined the Selbstschutz Oberschlesien (Self-Defense of Upper Silesia), including during the latter's victorious Battle of Annaberg.

 Last years

 He died of a heart attack on 31 January 1938 in the Ritz Hotel in Paris and was buried in Pszczyna.
 During World War II his surviving sons both fought against the Nazis, Hans Heinrich XVII as John Henry Pless in the British RAF and Alexander Hochberg under the name of Aleksander Pszczyński as the shooter in the Polish Army under the command of General Władysław Anders.